 Transportation in Rock Island State Park

 Rock Island State Park is located in Warren and White counties, just off of Route 70S.
 Local roads within the park will take you anywhere you want to go, from the campground and beach to the Nature Center and picnic areas.
 There is no restriction for driving RVs or trailers within the park, although some of the smaller roads may be narrow and slightly winding.
+All roads are paved, and there are no steep hills to contend with.
+Winter visitors, however, should take extra precautions while driving.
+Though the area doesn't get much snow, freezing rain and slick roads are not uncommon.

 Parking is easy to find within the park, with parking areas located at key spots.
 You can find parking at the Visitor Center, campgrounds, beach, and picnic areas.
 Parking for large RVs and trailers may be limited within certain areas and can fill up quickly during the peak season.
+Most of the park's amenities, overlooks, and trailheads are within easy walking distance of the campground, so you shouldn't have to worry about driving your full rig throughout the park if you're camping here.

 Campgrounds and parking in Rock Island State Park